mozilla/extension-workshop/src/content/documentation/publish/developer-accounts.md

 It’s important to set a display name on your profile on [addons.mozilla.org](https://addons.mozilla.org) to increase transparency with users, add-on reviewers, and the greater community.

 ::: note
-Your Firefox Account display name will not sync to your profile on addons.mozilla.org.
+Your Mozilla account display name will not sync to your profile on addons.mozilla.org.
 You will need to set your developer account display name from your profile on addons.mozilla.org.
 :::

 {% endcapture %}